A family guide to waste-free living is our first approach to get you through an eco-journey.

 3- Use jars instead of disposable packages to give them juices, milk, or whatever they like for breakfast and breaks.

-4- Motivate them with fun routines where they can learn what are the good choices.
+Rule 5: Motivate them with fun routines where they can learn what good choices are.

 this way you can make it a family thing

-it would be so much easier if all the family is involved
+it is so much easier when all the family is involved

 we have a section of ethically produced products for kids here